Overview of the Program

 How to apply

 All applicants apply to the university through CalState Apply.
 Applications open October 1st.
 The deadline to apply and provide all supplemental materials is February 1st.
 All applications received by this date will receive full consideration, and initial admission decisions are made by April 1st.
+Three letters of reference and a response to nine autobiographical questions must be submitted through CalState Apply by the application deadline.
+The Prerequisite Verification Form must be submitted in the Supplemental Materials section within Cal State Apply.

 Graduate Program Coordinator